ShaShekhar/aaiela/README.md

 ## Project Workflow

-1. Upload: User uploads an image.
+**1. Upload**: User uploads an image.
-2. Segmentation: Detectron2 performs segmentation.
+**2. Segmentation**: Detectron2 performs segmentation.
-3. Audio Input: User records an audio command (e.g., "Replace the sky with a starry night.").
+**3. Audio Input**: User records an audio command (e.g., "Replace the sky with a starry night.").
-4. Transcription: Faster Whisper transcribes the audio into text.
+**4. Transcription**: Faster Whisper transcribes the audio into text.
-5. Language Understanding: The LLM (Gemini, GPT4, Phi3 etc.) to extracts object, action, and prompt from the text.
+**5. Language Understanding**: The LLM (Gemini, GPT4, Phi3 etc.) to extracts object, action, and prompt from the text.
-6. Image Inpainting:
+**6. Image Inpainting**:

 - Relevant masks are selected from the segmentation results.
 - Stable Diffusion Inpainting apply the desired changes.

-7. Output: The inpainted image.
+**7. Output**: The inpainted image.

 ## Research